Honor System

 I, ___(name)___, certify as a student at The University of Virginia’s College at Wise that I have neither received nor given aid on this ___(test, exam, etc.)___ .

-Download and read the Constitution as a PDF.
+Download and read the new Honor Court Constitution.

 An Honor Court, elected by the student body and composed of two representatives of each class, enforces the Honor System and adjudicates violations.